darthdaenerys/Tic-Tac-Toe/README.md

 ## **About it**
 Due to its simplicity, tic-tac-toe is considered to be a perfect pedagogical tool for teaching logic-building and sportsmanship to children.
 Technically, there is much more to it, you can create a game tree using artificial intelligence that shows you the possibility of all combinations of the symbols and cells.
 If the game is played optimally by both the players, the game will end in a draw.
 This makes tic-tac-toe a futile game.

 Here, is a game of tic tac toe for 2 players implemented using OpenCV.
-I have seen a lot of tic tac toe coded for the terminal and I personally never enjoyed playing as instead of just a simple mouse click you have to enter  the row and column number.
+I have seen a lot of tic tac toe as CLI application with I/O interface and I personally never enjoyed playing as instead of just a simple mouse click you have to enter the row and column number.

 ![](Capture-1.png)